 - RAW.
 This pin is used for supplying raw voltage to the board.
 You can power connect an external power supply ranging from 5V to 12 V.

-- In below figure, I have highlighted the Power Pinout of Arduino Pro Mini:
+- In the below figure, I have highlighted the Power Pinout of Arduino Pro Mini:

 Programming Header Pins